 For some shows, it’s simply the end of the season with new episodes coming in the fall or in early 2026 as part of the midseason slate.
 For others, it’s the end of the road, be it via a planned final season or an abrupt end caused by an unfortunate cancellation order from the network.

-While some networks have yet to make decisions about the majority of their programs, CBS has been ahead of the crowd this season, handing out renewals and cancellations to all but one show as of May 1.
+While some networks have yet to make decisions about the majority of their programs, CBS has been ahead of the crowd this season, handing out renewals and cancellations to all of its shows.

-It’s been another rough year for CBS fans, with six beloved shows coming to a close this year with cancellation orders.
-The six shows CBS has canceled this year are Blue Bloods, FBI: International, FBI: Most Wanted, Poppa’s House, The Summit, and SWAT.
+It’s been another rough year for CBS fans, with seven beloved shows coming to a close this year with cancellation orders.
+The seven shows CBS has canceled this year are Blue Bloods, FBI: International, FBI: Most Wanted, Poppa’s House, The Equalizer, The Summit, and SWAT.

 Of this list, Blue Bloods was the only show that was canceled with a final season order.
 Fans were hopeful that CBS would reverse the cancellation, but alas, CBS decided to bring the hit Friday night drama to a close but will continue the franchise via a new spinoff.
 The spinoff, Boston Blue, will see Donnie Wahlberg reprising his role as Danny Reagan with the action moving from New York City to Boston.